 Liverpool manager Brendan Rodgers says he is astonished by the situation fellow boss Malky Mackay finds himself in at Cardiff City.

-Mackay has been criticised by Cardiff owner Vincent Tan for revealing that he hoped to recruit three new players in the January transfer window but says he does not plan
+Mackay has been criticised by Cardiff owner Vincent Tan for revealing that he hoped to recruit three new players in the January transfer window but says he does not plan to resign.

 "I find it astonishing, what he's had to go through," said Rodgers.